SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Numbered/Laboratory.md

 - One experiment can increase [[Allowance]]

-Needs [[Power]] For specific puzzle
-Puzzle on images provides following message:
+Needs [[Power]] For specific puzzle what it does is stated in [[MR L4]], also has the solution found on the image Puzzle on images provides following message:
 ![[Lab lever periodic table puzzle.png]]
 Other info in lab, likely a hint on how to thaw [[Freezer]]